altocodenl/TODIS/readme.md

                                     title Orientalism
 ```

-If we wanted to reference just the `body` of the result, we can do it like this.
+If we wanted to reference just the `body` of the response, we can do it like this.

 ```
 "system 1" books orientalism @ body @ http headers Accept application/json